matt-cook/corpchaps.com/about.md

 _Steve_

-Capital Chaplains, LLC, Owner &amp; Founding Chaplain
+Capital Chaplains LLC, Owner &amp; Founding Chaplain

 Corporate Chaplaincy Consulting, Owner &amp; Director

-Disclaimer: Our mission at Corporate chaplaincy Consulting is to mentor and equip emerging corporate chaplains by sharing what we have learned through experience and research about the growing field of corporate chaplaincy.
-This site and its related consulting services are not intended to give legal or financial advice, nor do we guarantee your financial or chaplaincy success.
+<span style="font-size:10">Disclaimer: Our mission at Corporate chaplaincy Consulting is to mentor and equip emerging corporate chaplains by sharing what we have learned through experience and research about the growing field of corporate chaplaincy.
+This site and its related consulting services are not intended to give legal or financial advice, nor do we guarantee your financial or chaplaincy success.</span>